-key words ,expressions and sentence patterns Paraphrased versions minor adjustments small adjustments exceed outweigh evaluate assess Economists use the term "marginal changes" to When small adjustments are needed in an existing describe minor adjustments to an existing plan of plan, we often make "marginal changes". action.
-People make the best decision by thinking at the Thinking at the margin helps people make the margin. best decisions.
-A rational decision-maker takes an action if and Only when the marginal benefits outweigh the only if the marginal benefits of the action exceeds marginal cost will a rational individual take an the marginal cost. action.
+key words ,expressions and sentence patterns Paraphrased versions

+minor adjustments

+exceed

+evaluate

+Economists use the term "marginal changes" to

+describe minor adjustments to an existing plan of

+action.

+People make the best decision by thinking at the

+margin.

+A rational decision-maker takes an action if and

+only if the marginal benefits of the action

+exceeds the marginal cost.